Edit

 About

 Uploading and managing files is a common task in Admin Panels.
-Starting with Backpack v6, you can fully setup your upload fields in your field definition, using purpose-built classes we call Uploaders.
-No more need to create mutators, manual validation of input or custom code to handle the files - though you can still do that, if you want.
+In Backpack v7, your field definition can include uploading logic, thanks to some classes we call Uploaders.
+You don't need to create mutators, manual validation of input or custom code to handle file upload - though you can still do that, if you want.

-When adding an upload field (upload, upload_multiple, image or dropzone) to your operation, tell Backpack that you want to use the appropriate Uploader, by using withFiles():
+When adding an upload field (upload, upload_multiple, image, dropzone, easymde, summernote) to your operation, tell Backpack that you want to use the appropriate Uploader, by using withFiles():

 CRUD::field('avatar')->type('upload')->withFiles();